mfreel14/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-There are other factors that can influence the success of a kickstarter campaign.
+There are other factors that can influence the success of a Kickstarter campaign.
 The data doesn't account for accompanying marketing campaigns and the role it played in the success.
 The data also doesn't further breakdown which category of plays is most successful.
 It would be of interest to see if there's a higher success rate with a specific play and weather it's a drama, comedy or romance.

 - What are some other possible tables and/or graphs that we could create?

 Line Graph of year over year to see which years were the most successful.
-This could help determine if the success rate of campaigns year over year is increasing or decreasing in relatation to the play category.
+This could help determine if the success rate of campaigns year over year is increasing or decreasing related to the play category.

 We could also create a boxplot for specific plays that were successfully funded in the US.
 We could then see if certain plays are better funded then others.